 OSPF is a link-state routing protocol that is used to find the best path between the source and the destination.
 The SPF algorithm is used to determine the best path.
 OSPF enabled routers exchange LSAs to update and maintain LSDBs.
 LSAs act as database records and provide specific OSPF network details.
 Currently, 11 different types of LSAs are described in RFCs for OSPF.
-The first five LSA types are important for the implementation of multiarea OSPF.
+The first five types of LSA are important for the implementation of multiarea OSPF.

 - LSA Type 1: Router LSA

 - LSA Type 3: Summary LSA

 - LSA Type 6: Group Membership LSA

 - LSA Type 7: Not So Stubby Area (NSSA) External LSA

 - LSA Type 8: External Attributes LSA (OSPFv2) / Link-Local LSA (OSPFv3)

 - LSA Type 9: Link Scope Opaque (OSPFv2) / Intra Area Prefix LSA (OSPFv3)